-One Medical hired BCCI, in partnership with BHDM Design, for the design-build delivery of their new three-story headquarters in San Francisco.
-As part of the integrated approach, BCCI’s team provided design, permit, and construction services.
+One Medical hired BCCI Construction, in partnership with BHDM Design, for the design-build delivery of their new three-story headquarters in San Francisco.
+As part of the integrated approach, BCCI’s team provided design, permit management, and construction services.

 One Medical wanted the space to have more of a residential and hospitality feel instead of a traditional corporate environment.
 Playing off the concept of “Nature and Nurture,” organic elements blend with geometric shapes to create a dynamic, textured, and well-rounded space.
 Bold colors, biophilia-inspired wallcoverings, and numerous patterned fabrics are interspersed throughout the three floors, not only to enhance the visual appeal of the Client’s work environment, but also to unify and connect teams across the floors, representing the Mind, Body, and Soul.